 Sara Livingston, MA, LPCC

-Sr. Manager- Community-Based, ARMHS, Therapist
+Sr. Director- Community-Based, ARMHS, Therapist

 Sara is a mental health professional who has spent several years teaching clients skills-based work through the ARMHS program as well as helping her clients discover their best selves through a client-centered approach in a therapeutic setting.
 Sara views herself as a guest in her client’s personal journey that helps her clients identify where they are at in life currently and where they would like to go in the future.
 Sara coaches and encourages her clients through their emotional journeys, and helps her clients to identify what they are wanting out of life.